-Supports new and existing incubators (NEI) to:
+Supports new and existing incubators to:

-- deliver high quality services to start-ups to improve their chances of commercial success in international markets - partner with first-generation migrant and refugee start-ups to establish their business both nationally and internationally - helps NEI with a regional focus to assist start-ups to expand and scale their business.
+- deliver high quality services to start-ups to improve their chances of commercial success in international markets - partner with first-generation migrant and refugee support organisations to assist migrant and refugee founders to establish their business both nationally and internationally - assist start-ups with a regional focus to expand and scale their business.

 2.2.
-About the Expert in Residence grant opportunity
+About the New and Existing Incubators grant opportunity

-These guidelines provide information on the ISI, Expert in Residence (EIR) grant opportunity.
+These guidelines provide information on the ISI, New and Existing Incubators (NEI) grant opportunity.

-The objective of the EIR grant opportunity is to:
+The objectives of the NEI grant opportunity are to: